 We aren’t religious but, like a lot of families, we do love to celebrate Easter!
 It’s great fun, it keeps the kids busy and it’s the perfect excuse to spend time with family.
 Here are my top tips for having a fun but affordable Easter break…

-1. Get Crafting
+1. Get crafting

-2. Do a DIY trail
+3. Do a DIY trail

 There are plenty of free places to visit this Easter, so get some fresh air and have some quality family time.
 Head for a walk along the beach, have a ramble in the woods or visit a local country park.
 Memories don’t need to cost money – kids don’t need expensive days out, they just need time.
 You could even take some little eggs to hide, just remember where you hide them. 😅